 Zahi Hawass - Facebook Page

-Hawass is one of the most distinguished archaeologists worldwide and has many discoveries to his name.
-He is also the author of hundreds of books in different languages.
+Hawass, one of the most distinguished archaeologists worldwide, has many discoveries to his name.
 His recent discoveries include the Tombs of the Pyramid Builders and the Valley of the Golden Mummies.

 Warren County Public Library, established in 1930, conducts its work by bookmobile at schools and library stations housed and lent by volunteers in their homes, churches and businesses and schools.
 Warren County Public Library chose the book collections.